Table of Contents

 All contributions must be deposited into and expenditures made from the Candidate Committee account.
 Candidate Committees are urged to secure accounting resources to ensure that all special election and regular election contributions are separately identified as the election cycles for the two elections are running concurrently.
 This will assist the Candidate Committee in properly reporting special election activity and accounting for all contributions.

 Leftover Funds After the date of the special election it may be necessary to determine whether the contributions designated for the special election are a part of the leftover funds.
 Left over funds are contributions designated for the special election in excess of the amount spent by the committee for special election expenditures.
 A candidate committee will make this determination by using a normally accepted accounting procedure such as LIFO (last in, first out).
 Left over funds can be returned to contributors, re-designated by the committee to the regular election to the extent that this re-designation does not exceed the contribution limits of the regular election, or disposed of according to the provisions of section 45 of the MCFA.
+Funds returned to contributors includes the candidate as a contributor.
+The returned amount cannot exceed the amount originally contributed by the person.

 PACs AND POLITICAL PARTY COMMITTEES Other committees that wish to participate in a special election must also understand the election cycle definition to avoid violating the MCFA by making an excess contribution.
 Committees are encouraged to track the contribution limits by clearly designating the contributions for the special election verses any regular elections that the committee may be participating in by contributing to candidates.
 Committees using the MERTS software must create a special election campaign in the Campaigns tab of the software.